ingics/BeaconLair/README.md

 ```
 The Host IP is how the iGS03 device connects to the BeaconLair Docker host.
 And the BeaconLair system will use it to configure the MQTT publish host, too.

-Then, open the BeaconLair WebUI (http://<Host IP>/grafana/), click on "Gateway Remote Control" link.
+Then, open the BeaconLair URL "http://<Host IP>/grafana/" in browser, click on "Gateway Remote Control" link.
 You should see the iGS03 device.

 ... diagram of remote control UI ...